al6x/profit_hunting/tail/readme.t.md

 ![](readme/tails-by-periods-x-period-y-color-type-dashed-model.png)

-Data has 3.4m days.
-Reliable estimation require 10k sample size or <340d periods, rough estimation 5k or <680d.
-And if grouped by 10 volatility levels <34d and for 5 vol levels <68d.

-**1d: ν_l=2.7, ν_r=2.9**, normalised returns.
-It depends how returns
-normalised, varying 2.7-3.2.
+Results depends on how returns normalised, varying 2.7-3.2.

-For larger periods: **30d: ν_l=3.5, ν_r=3.7**.
-Note 30d has x30 less data than 1d returns,
-still it should be enough to estimate the tail.
+Note 30d has x30 less data than 1d returns, still it should be enough to estimate the tail.
 Periods >=60d less realiable, they have much less data, and maybe the data bias more prominent.

 Mathematically the exponent should be resistant to aggregation `Pr(X>x|for large x) ~ Cx^-ν`, but it may not be true for a) if x sampled from differrent distributions and b) pre asymptotic